 Somewhere during 2013 Glycine took DKSH on board who also owned Maurice Lacroix brand rights.
 This attempt was made in order to grow especially in Asia.
 Things didn't work well and DKSH struck a deal with Invicta Watch Group in 2016 and sold their shares.

-Family Lack continued to work in the company until 2019 when Invicta Watch Group appoints a new Managing Director, Daniele Andreatta.
+Family Lack continued to work in the company until 2019 when Invicta Watch Group appointed a new Managing Director, Daniele Andreatta.

 Glycintennial, Vintage Glycine Watches

 Non-commercial use of material by reference only